acmumn/ctf3-gameserver/README.md

 The gameserver exists as 2 separate executables, a **ticker** that periodically pings vulnboxes, and a **web** server that listens for requests to submit flags(and also displays a scoreboard).

+**NOTE:** Please do not deploy any part of this codebase as-is without reading if you are running an attack-defense CTF.
+This was massively hacked together a couple days before the CTF and is about 2,000 lines of potentially broken async code.

 Ticker Configuration
 --------------------